-A major problem of an American diet dependent on fast foods, processed foods and restaurant meals is consuming too much sodium.
-To remove excess sodium circulating your your bloodstream your body retains water.
+To reduce excess sodium circulating your your bloodstream your body retains water.
 Excess water increases blood volume which increases pressure on your arteries and veins.
 Think of your arteries as a rubber garden hose.
 When the flow of water through the hose is unrestricted very little pressure is exerted on the hose wall.
 When you restrict the flow, the hose must withstand the same pressure in your water pipes.
 But unlike your water pipes, a garden hose isn’t designed to withstand constant high pressure.
 If you don’t turn the water off and release the pressure in your hose it will last a few days or weeks before rupturing.
 Your blood vessels act the same way.
 They can last a lifetime under normal blood pressure.
 Increase the pressure over extended periods of time and a weakened artery can rupture to relieve the pressure.
 If that happens in your hearth or brain it produces a heart attack or stroke.

 You may think the easiest way to prevent a heart attack or stroke is to avoid sodium rich foods and added salt.
 Avoidance isn’t necessary, but you can reduce your risk by reducing sodium in your diet.
 You body needs sodium to regulate blood pressure, blood volume and muscle and nerve functions.
 So you can not live on a sodium free diet.
 Sodium occurs naturally in soil so most fruits and vegetables provide a small amount of sodium.
 Most sodium in the American diet comes from processes foods, cured meats, bread and cheese.
 Some researchers estimate the human body needs between 200 and 500 mg of sodium per day.
 Other researchers believe the amount needed is much higher; up to 1,500 mg per day.